 Italian side of Breithorn (elevation: 4164m) and its south facing glacier.
 On the left where the glacier flattens out, is the Breithorn Plateau.
 This plateau, straddling the Italian / Swiss border is reachable, either from Breuil-Cervinia (Italy) or Zermatt (Switzerland) with Europe’s highest ski lift: 3899m at Gobba di Rollin.
 This site is called Matterhorn Glacier Paradise.
 It offers 365 days a year of skiing on Europe’s largest summer ski area with 21 km (360 km in winter) of groomed ski runs in a truly spectacular landscape.
 In the distance, slightly above the horizon line is the Weisshorn summit (elevation: 4506m).
 Ayas, Aosta Valley, Italy.

-This is the Italian side of the Grandes Jorasses, high above the Val Ferret.
-Its southeastern orientation explains its rockier physiognomy.
-The Dent du Géant to Grandes Jorasses ridgeline separates two watersheds and two countries: the Po basin in Italy and the Rhône basin in France.
+The Dent du Géant (elevation: 4014 meters) to the Grandes Jorasses (elevation: 4208 meters) ridgeline separates two watersheds and two countries: the Po basin in Italy and the Rhône basin in France.
 Courmayeur, Aosta Valley, Italy.

-At an elevation of 4208m, Pointe Walker is the highest peak of Grandes Jorasses.
-Its first ascent was led by Horace Walker in 1868. in 1865, famed mountain climber, Edward Whymper had reached the second highest peak (4184m at Pointe Whymper) which is adjacent to Pointe Walker —Bummer!
+At an elevation of 4208 meters, Pointe Walker is the highest peak of the Grandes Jorasses.
+Its first ascent was led by Horace Walker in 1868. in 1865, famed mountain climber, Edward Whymper had reached the second highest peak, Pointe Whymper (4184 meters) which is adjacent to Pointe Walker.
 Courmayeur, Aosta Valley, Italy.